Mega Millions Participating States

 Mega Millions came to the Keystone State in January 2010 – one of 23 states to do so.
-Since that date, there have been two Mega Millions jackpot winners, just over a year apart from one other, and with jackpots less than $5 million apart from one another.
+Since that date, there have been multiple Mega Millions jackpot winners.
 Carl Szott was PA’s first Mega Millions winner, with a jackpot of $149 million in 2014; Steven Peloquin came 13 months later with a jackpot prize of $153 million.

 Rhode Island was one of several states to pass a constitutional amendment in 1973, allowing the Rhode Island Lottery to begin sales in 1974.
 Though Rhode Island is the smallest state in the U.S., it has the second-highest population density, meaning its Lottery’s contributions to the State General Fund are generous: $6.9 billion overall, making it the largest voluntary source of income for the state.

 Rhode Island is home to one Mega Millions jackpot-winning ticket.
 Father and son duo Eddy and Alejandro Trinidad won one half of a $42 million jackpot in October 2017, the other ticket holder winning from Michigan.